EllaKaye/BradleyTerryScalable/README.md

 **Update on June 2nd: Very almost there!
 A few final tweaks and tidying to do, plus some improvements to the documentation, but we're getting close.**

-**Update on June 4th: Suddenly, there are Travis build errors, though R CMD check absolutely fine.
-Seems to be related to a new Tex Live release.
-Issue raised [here](https://github.com/travis-ci/travis-ci/issues/7852).**